jasonbayton/rhino_content/support/set-up-adb.md

 - K27p
 ---

 ADB, or Android Debug Bridge, is a command-line utility included with Google's Android SDK.
-ADB can control and interact with your Rhino device over USB or network from a computer, and allows below operations:
+ADB can control and interact with your RHINO device over USB or network from a computer, and allows below operations:

 - Install, copy, and delete files.
 - Install a program on a device.